mapmeld/NaNoWriMo/README.md

 I'll try writing some short stories like <a href="http://mapmeld.github.io/NaNoWriMo/pong.html">Pong</a> (620 words).

+<a href="http://mapmeld.github.io/NaNoWriMo/rollback.html">Rollback</a> is a tech-heavy story-in-progress about a team of students developing a new cryptocurrency.

 # More NaNoWriMo on GitHub

 Search Twitter for 'github nanowrimo' and you see some pretty cool projects.
 The two which